kylegraycar/kylegraycar.github.io/about.md

 I'm Kyle!

+I'm from California, taught English in southwest China for 18 months, and am now back in San Francisco working for [Asia Society][].
+I'm really interested in finding ways the US and China could work together to develop and market clean technologies like solar energy.
+My hobbies are taiko drumming, bouldering, and watching Game of Thrones.

-This is my personal website.
+Welcome to my personal website!
 I built it with [Jekyll][] and host it on [GitHub][].

-I'm from California, USA, spent 18 months teaching in Yunnan, China, and am now back in San Francisco working for [Asia Society][].
-I usually blog about travel, sustainability, and web development.

 [Resume][]